 Where can I store my luggage whilst on tour?

 During the tour your main luggage will be stored in our trailer.
 This trailer is always locked however we cannot guarantee the complete safety of your gear from theft or damage.
 This is why it is so important to purchase a good travel insurance.
+If you need to store your luggage whilst away on tour, this can be done through your accommodation.
+Most hostel and hotels will store your luggage safely free of charge.

 Will I be able to do any laundry whilst on tour?